Weekly Wrap-Up 5/20/11

 There's something incredibly satisfying about punishing 2D platformers.
 If you love Super Meat Boy and are looking for more tough-as-nails side-scrolling gameplay, be sure to check out Exit Path.
 You'll love it, you'll hate it, and then you'll love it again.
 It's just that awesome.

-L.A.
-Noire launches this week, and you can bet we've been enjoying it.
+With LA Noire launching this week, you can bet we've been enjoying it thoroughly.
 Check out GameZone's gameplay coverage for a glimpse at the game.
 In these two videos, we showcase the first case as well as Marriage Made in Heaven.
 Are you having a blast with the game, too?

 Big in Japan - Michigan: Report from Hell

 GameZone's Richard Eisenbeis continues to look back at famed director Suda51's career.
-In this edition of Big in Japan, we explore the world of Michigan: Report from Hell, an older title from Suda51 that offers a compelling gameplay concept, even though the game doesn't execute it very effectively.
+In this edition of Big in Japan, we explore the world of Michigan: Report from Hell, an older title from Suda51 that offers a compelling gameplay concept, even though it doesn't carry it out very effectively.
 Still, we can't help but think this game looks awesome!